acmesh-official/acme.sh/README.md

   --reloadcmd "service nginx reload" After issue/renew, it's used to reload the server.

   --accountconf                     Specifies a customized account config file.
-  --leworkingdir                    Specifies the home dir for le.sh
+  --home                            Specifies the home dir for le.sh

 ```